yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Customizing/Software/SysLoadLED.rst

 Now reboot and test it out :)

-== on kamikaze ==
+== Kamikaze script start-up ==

-create /usr/sbin/loadmon.sh as outlined above.
+Create /usr/sbin/loadmon.sh as given above, or use the enhanced version given below.
 But to start at boot, create /etc/init.d/loadmon
 {{{
 #!/bin/sh /etc/rc.common